wp-plugins/zigwidgetclass/readme.txt

 == Changelog ==

+= 0.7.4 =
+* Confirmed compatibility with WordPress 4.3
 = 0.7.3 =
 * Confirmed compatibility with WordPress 4.2
 * Increased minimum PHP version to 5.3 in accordance with ZigPress policy of gradually dropping support for deprecated platforms